upenn-libraries/hathi_process/README.md

     $ bundle install
     ```

-3. Source environment variables for the Alma bibs API key and the EZID account credentials.
+3. When minting true arks for production, source environment variables for the Alma bibs API key and the EZID account credentials.

     ### EZID example: